WordPress/gutenberg/docs/contributors/code/e2e/overusing-snapshots.md

 } );
 ```

 The developer's intention is a bit more readable, but it still feels disconnected from the test.
-You might be tempted to try [inline snapshots](https://jestjs.io/docs/snapshot-testing#inline-snapshots), which does solve the issue of having to jump around files, but it's still not self-documented nor explicit.
+You might be tempted to try [inline snapshots](https://jestjs.io/docs/snapshot-testing#inline-snapshots), which do solve the issue of having to jump around files, but they're still not self-documented nor explicit.
 We can do better.

 ## The solution